 At Fitzpatrick Mariano Santos Sousa P.C., we have over a century of collective experience, and we are committed to helping our clients mitigate their liability and maximize their compensation.
 If you or a loved one have been involved in a slip and fall accident that was caused by someone else’s negligence, our firm is here and equipped to help you understand your legal options, make informed decisions concerning your case, and build a solid case.

-Schedule a free consultation today by contacting our firm online or completing our online contact form.
+Schedule a free consultation today by calling (203) 583-8299 or completing our online contact form.
 We offer services in English, Spanish, and Portuguese.